Study & Intern in Barcelona

 Internships

-Students on this program have the option to participate in a credit-bearing internship experience.
+On this program, you have the option to participate in a credit-bearing internship experience.
 An internship abroad is a great way to gain professional experience and experience workplace culture from an international perspective.
-It’s also a great opportunity to meet locals!
+It’s also a great opportunity to meet locals.

 Internship placements are available in a variety of fields and in three languages: English, Catalan, and Spanish.
-Rather than applying for particular internship openings abroad, students on this program submit additional internship application materials to our partner, CAPA.
-CAPA then works with local organizations and companies to find a suitable placement.
-Students are notified of their internship placements prior to departure
+Rather than applying for particular internship openings abroad, you will submit additional internship application materials to our onsite partner.
+They will then work with local organizations and companies to find a suitable placement.
+You will be notified of your internship placement prior to departure.

 Applying for an Internship

-Within the CAPA application, students will indicate that they would like to participate in an internship.
-Students will provide CAPA with the required application materials and give them their top three areas of interest for potential placements.
-Students are encouraged to speak to CAPA directly or work with their academic advisers to determine their three choices.
-CAPA uses this information to find a placement.
-Students are informed of their placement two weeks prior to departure.
-Utilize CAPA's Internship Application Guide
+Within the application, you will indicate that you would like to participate in an internship.
+You will provide the required application materials and give them your top areas of interest for potential placements.
+You are encouraged to work with your academic advisers to determine your choices.

 Internship Eligibility Requirements